 (2) Represents an award of restricted stock units with respect to a number of shares of our common stock that is determined by dividing this dollar amount by the fair market value of a share on the grant date.
-The award vests in full on the earlier of (i) the first anniversary of the grant date, (ii) the date of the non-employee director's termination of service due to death or disability and (iii) the date of a change of control; provided, that a prorated portion of award shall vest in the event of the non-employee director's termination of service by the Company without cause or by the non-employee director for any or no reason.
-Vested shares are settled and delivered on the earlier of the three-month anniversary of the date of the director's separation of service from the Board or the date of a change of control.
+The award vests in full on the earlier of (i) the first anniversary of the grant date, (ii) the date of the non-employee director's termination of service due to death or disability and (iii) the date of a change of control; provided, that a prorated portion of award shall vest in the event of the non-employee director's termination of service by the Company without cause or by the non-employee director's separation of service from the Board or the date of a change of control.
 As described in more detail above under "Executive Compensation - Long-Term Incentive Plan," the timing of annual equity grants was moved from October 2019 to February 2020.
 Therefore, the value of the "stub period" resulting from moving the annual grant was added to each director's restricted stock unit award for 2020.